 For safety reasons, we must examine all batteries to determine proper handling.
 For all batteries not labeled by their manufacturer as 'non-spillable', and for wheelchairs which cannot be loaded, stowed, secured, and unloaded in an upright position at all times, removal and airline dangerous goods packaging procedures apply.
-Lithium-ion wheelchair batteries must be packaged and shipped separately.
+Lithium-ion wheelchair batteries must be removed and packaged separately.
+For questions regarding traveling with a lithium-ion battery powered wheelchair, please contact Reservations.
 Visit www.aacargo.com for details.

 The airport authorities in each airport provide assistance to persons with reduced mobility for all airlines.
 To ensure availability, it is highly recommended that you make your special assistance requests as far in advance as possible for flights to and from countries in the European Union.* Wheelchairs and other reduced mobility assistance requests can be made while you are booking your flight on AA.com or by calling Reservations.

 If advance notification is not given, the airport authorities will make reasonable efforts to assist you, however an advance notification will help ensure you receive the assistance you require.